vmware-tanzu-labs/educates-training-platform/developer-docs/build-instructions.md

 To do development on the core Educates platform you will need access to a Kubernetes cluster.
 For this we recommend you use a local Kubernetes cluster created using [Kind](https://kind.sigs.k8s.io/).
 Rather than you create this Kind cluster yourself, you can create it using the `educates` CLI.
 This will ensure that the Kind cluster is setup properly for how the Educates code is structured for doing local development.

 When creating a local Kubernetes cluster with Educates the `educates create-cluster` command is used.
 For the case of wanting to do local development on Educates itself, you need to disable installation of the services required by Educates, and the core Educates platform.
-This is done using the command:
+Provided you are using version 3.0 or later of the Educates CLI this is done using the command:

 ```
-educates create-cluster --with-services=false --with-platform=false
+educates create-cluster --cluster-only
 ```

 You can subsequently delete the local Kubernetes environment by running: